swiped/php-handbal-webservice-api/readme.md

 $api = new Api($code, $cacheStore);
 ```

-When using Laravel, you can use `Cache::getStore()` to the Cache store.
+When using Laravel, you can use `Cache::getStore()` to get the Cache store.